UAH-NEOH/neoh-docker/README.md

 		bash build_and_upload.sh

 Once the NEOH-Docker image is uploaded and running inside Docker Desktop Application, refer the sample payload from "sample" directory and use it with the endpoints.

+Refer **NEOH-Docker&WebAppguide-ReadMe.pdf** and **NEOH-Docker request guide.pdf** for more information on the workflow and request.
+The Files are on the root directory.

 ## About the files